underscoreio/shapeless-guide/src/pages/generic/type-classes.md

 ```

 Unfortunately,
-the layout of the code in this book
+several limitations of typesetting code in a book
-prevents us writing long singletons
+prevent us writing long singletons
 containing lots of methods and instances.
-We therefore tend to define constructors and
+We therefore tend to describe definitions
-instances individually instead of in a companion object.
+outside of their context in the companion object.
 Bear this in mind as you read
-and check the repo linked in Section [@sec:intro:about-this-book]
+and check the accompanying repo
+linked in Section [@sec:intro:about-this-book]
 for complete worked examples.